 Understanding Over-the-Counter Drugs

 According to Oklahoma law, a prescription for a Schedule II medication becomes invalid thirty (30) days after the date of issuance.
-Some examples of Schedule II drugs are: combination products with hydrocodone (Vicodin), Dexedrine, Adderall, Vyvanse, and Ritalin.
+Some examples of Schedule II drugs are: hydrocodone products, Adderall, Vyvanse, and Ritalin.

 Transferring a Prescription